 Authors: Hongze Gang, Céline Galvagnion, Georg Meisl, Thomas Müller, Manuela Pfammatter, Alexander K. Buell, Aviad Levin, Christopher M. Dobson, Bozhong Mu, and Tuomas P. J. Knowles

 Anal.
 Chem., 2018, 90, 3284-3290.
 DOI: 10.1021/acs.analchem.7b04820

 Elucidation of the fundamental interactions of proteins with biological membranes under native conditions is crucial for understanding the molecular basis of their biological function and malfunction.
-Notably, the large surface to volume ratio of living cells provides a molecular landscape for significant interactions of cellular components with membranes modulating their function.
+Notably, the large surface to volume ratio of living cells provides a molecular landscape for significant interactions of cellular components with membranes, thereby potentially modulating their function.
 However, such interactions can be challenging to probe using conventional biophysical methods due to the heterogeneity of the species and processes involved.

-The microfluidic diffusional sizing platform allows these measurements to be performed on a time scale of minutes using microlitre volumes, thus establishing the basis for an approach for the study of molecular interactions of heterogenous systems under native conditions.
+Finally, the size distributions of the two α-synuclein conformations, free α-synuclein and membrane-bound α-synuclein, were resolved under varying lipid:protein ratios, thus, allowing the determination of the dissociation constant and the binding stoichiometry associated with this protein–lipid system.
+The microfluidic diffusional sizing platform allows these measurements to be performed on a time scale of minutes using microlitre volumes, thus, establishing the basis for an approach for the study of molecular interactions of heterogeneous systems under native conditions.